Disclaimer

 BIMB Securities

-Malaysia’s economy accelerates in 2Q
+Malaysia’s economy accelerates

 (click here to read)